Explore Your Customization Options

 Some companies have created apps built on top of Salesforce which are designed to be more plug-and-play for organizations in certain focus areas or with specific needs (like arts organizations who do ticketing, payment processing for online donations, management of affordable homeownership programs, etc.).
 Apps are like extra wings or extensions on your house and they can be found on the Salesforce AppExchange.
 Apps from the AppExchange can get you up and running quickly with robust functionality and limit your costs for development and maintenance.

-To learn more about the AppExchange, check out the AppExchange Basics trail listed in the resources section, and use the community to gather feedback on your options.
+To learn more about the AppExchange, check out the AppExchange Basics trail listed in the Resources section, and use the community to gather feedback on your options.
 In fact, there is a group in the Power of Us Hub community called App Advice and Consumer Reports dedicated to app reviews.

 In theory, you can implement Salesforce with just your current staff.
 In practice, you probably shouldn't.
 Why?
 Because experience shows that the learning curve can be steep, the technology is ever-evolving, and the possibilities are endless.
 Unless your team has been trained in database management, has time to invest in learning, and has previous experience facilitating major change inside an organization, you're likely going to benefit from expert help.
-In fact, even if you do have those things, you still might still want some expert help!
-Bottom line, it's been shown repeatedly that the chances for success increase dramatically for those organizations who use a consulting partner to help them get up and running with Salesforce and the NPSP.
+In fact, even if you do have those things, you still might want some expert help!
+Bottom line, it's been shown repeatedly that the chances for success increase dramatically for those organizations who use a consulting partner to help them get up and running with Salesforce and NPSP.

 Hey, who doesn’t like an experienced tour guide that knows where they’re going and can help get you there faster?
 The Salesforce.org partner ecosystem was created to help customers get the resources they need whenever they need them.
 The right implementation partner can guide you to the appropriate solutions that fit your budget and timeline.
-Check out the resource section for tips on finding a partner who understands nonprofits and NPSP.
+Check out the Resources section for tips on finding a partner who understands nonprofits and NPSP.

 We’ve briefly talked through some of your options for customizing Salesforce to meet your needs.
 Having to make these kinds of decisions can feel overwhelming so we recommend starting small and defining a phased approach to your implementation.
 Next we’ll learn more about some admin best practices for implementing the Salesforce platform.